 - A curriculum vitae highlighting educational and artistic experience in dance.

-- A sample of scholarly or professional writing no longer than 15 pages (double-spaced; 12 pt. font) such as a position paper, a journal article manuscript or publication, conference presentation, in-depth critical analysis of dance practice, or a grant application.
+- A sample of scholarly or professional writing (approximately 15 pages) such as a position paper, journal article manuscript or publication, conference presentation, in-depth critical analysis of dance practice, thesis chapter, or grant application.